opensvc/docs.opensvc.com/source/compliance.views.rst

 Logs
 ----

 This view presents raw logs of the compliance modules runs on every nodes.

-It can be used to analyze failure patterns.
+It helps answer the following questions:

+* Since when a server is not compliant to a modules' rules
+* What was the compliance state of a server at the date of a crisis situation (post-mortem analysis)

 .. figure:: _static/compliance.log.png
    :align:  center